 - II.
-Any circumstance or event which skiology.co.uk ltd or its suppliers could not have foreseen or prevented even with all due care and attention.
+Any circumstance or event which skiology.co.uk Ltd or its suppliers could not have foreseen or prevented even with all due care and attention.

 - III.
-Circumstances out of the reasonable control of skiology.co.uk ltd such as strikes, wars, civil or political unrest, quarantine restrictions, terrorism, government actions, natural or nuclear disaster adverse weather conditions including lack of snow or injury or illness to staff thus reducing level of service.
+Circumstances out of the reasonable control of skiology.co.uk ltd such as strikes, wars, civil or political unrest, quarantine restrictions, terrorism, government actions, natural or nuclear disaster adverse weather conditions including lack of snow or injury or illness to staff thus reducing the level of service.

 - IV.
-Injury, illness or death due to any activity, including skiing or snowboarding on or off piste, at any time during your holiday, except where such injury or death is caused by the negligence or fraud of Skiology.co.uk .
+Injury, illness or death due to any activity, including skiing or snowboarding on or off-piste, at any time during your holiday, except where such injury or death is caused by the negligence or fraud of Skiology.co.uk.

 - V. Loss of, theft of or damage to any of your belongings at any time of your holiday, whether within the chalet, in the neighbourhood or on the piste or otherwise.

 - VI.
-Injury, illness or death associated with the consumption of any food or drink we may supply except where such illness, injury or death is caused by the wilful negligence or fraud of Skiology.co.uk or its directors, officers or employees.
+Injury, illness or death associated with the consumption of any food or drink we may supply except where such illness, injury or death is caused by the willful negligence or fraud of Skiology.co.uk or its directors, officers or employees.

 It is your responsibility to ensure that you are in possession of all necessary travel and health documents prior to departure from your home country.
 All costs incurred in obtaining such documentation must be paid by you.
 We regret we will not accept any liability if you are refused entry onto any transport or into any country due to the failure on your part to carry correct documentation.
-If you or any member of your party is not a British citizen, or holds a non-British passport, you must check passport and visa requirements with the Embassy or Consulate of the country (ies) to or through which you are intending to travel.
-If failure to have any necessary travel or other documents results in fines surcharges or other financial penalty being imposed on Skiology.co.uk, you will be responsible for reimbursing us accordingly.
+If you or any member of your party is not a British citizen or holds a non-British passport, you must check passport and visa requirements with the Embassy or Consulate of the country (ies) to or through which you are intending to travel.
+If failure to have any necessary travel or other documents results in fines surcharges or other financial penalties being imposed on Skiology.co.uk, you will be responsible for reimbursing us accordingly.

 11. Complaints and Problems

 In the unlikely event that you have any reason to complain or experience any problems with your holiday whilst away, you must immediately inform the Skiology.co.uk representative and the supplier of the service(s) in question.
 Any verbal notification must be put in writing and given to our representative and the supplier as soon as possible.
 Until we know about a problem or complaint, we cannot begin to resolve it.
 Most problems can be dealt with quickly.
-If you remain dissatisfied, however, you must write to us within 28 days of your return to the your home county giving your Booking Reference and full details of your complaint.
+If you remain dissatisfied, however, you must write to us within 28 days of your return to your home county giving your Booking Reference and full details of your complaint.
 We regret we do not accept any liability in relation to any complaint or claim which is not notified entirely in accordance with this clause.